4 Tips to Get Your Party Started

 Good vs. Great

 “What separates a good wedding entertainer from a great wedding entertainer is experience,” notes Philip Morgan of DJU Entertainment, which provides music, professional lighting and photo booths, and ensures that every one of its DJs is also a trained, experienced master of ceremonies.
 “Being a wedding DJ and MC goes much further than just the music.
 It’s really understanding the flow of a wedding, the timing of all of the important moments.
-To be a great DJ/MC, you really have to put yourself in the couple’s position, and understand what the moment means to them.
-Anyone can access music nowadays, but what sets us apart is our ability to relate to the couple, and give the guest the experience the couple wants them to have.”
+To be a great DJ/MC, you really have to put yourself in the couple’s position, and understand what the moment means to them.”

 According to Michael Graham II, owner of Signature EvenTx, “The major differences come with the skill of the DJ to read your crowd and understand that even if a song is popular, it may not be the right song for your event.”
 He notes that, along with a skilled DJ to handle the music, Signature EvenTx provides professional MCs, who “never take the spotlight off the couple, but enhance the overall experience of the night for everyone.”
 He adds: “If your DJ is reading the crowd to keep the flow of the night moving, then your MC is reading that same crowd for reactions and making sure your guests maintain that overall ‘thrill’ the entire night.”